How do I successfully get a loan?

 - How much is the borrower requesting?

-- Purpose of the loan?
+- What is the purpose of the loan?

-- Method of repayment?
+- What is the method of repayment?

 - How will the loan be collateralized?

 When you apply for a loan, provide projected financial statements along with a clear business plan that supplies the name of the firm, location, production facilities, legal structure and business goals.
-Refer to Section 1 for details.

 A clear description of your experience and management capabilities, as well as the expertise of other key personnel, will also be needed.